-Instead of ‘introduce yourself’, ask a purposeful question that has a chance of inciting discussion!
+Instead of ‘introduce yourself’, ask a purposeful question that has a chance of inciting a discussion!

 - What’s your biggest pet peeve when it comes to [industry/niche]?

-- What advice would you give a complete newbie to [industry/niche]?
+- What advice would you give to a complete newbie in [industry/niche]?

 - What are you trying to achieve by joining this community?

 The answers will either be polarising or they’ll resonate with existing members, and at the very least you should get a small amount of discourse.
-At best, you’ll get detailed and compelling discussions right from the off.
+At best, you’ll get detailed and compelling discussions right off the bat.
 Nothing is better for new member retention than this kind of discussion, on something they actually care about.